Coney Island in New YorkBuy tickets now

 Coney Island and Brooklyn Tour

 Coney Island is an excellent place to escape the intense heat you may experience in the city, during the summer.
 Beaches, boulevards and roller coasters are the three main elements that characterise this fun place.
 You can even go swimming here.
-If you want to explore Brooklyn and Coney Island while enjoying stops at a number of great pizza parlours, I recommend taking the Brooklyn and Coney Island Pizza tour.
+If you want to explore Brooklyn and Coney Island while enjoying stops at several great pizza parlours, I recommend taking the Brooklyn and Coney Island Pizza tour.
 A perfect option to visit Coney Island beach, without the hassle of getting there by subway (which takes about an hour!).

-Rides and Attractions at Luna Park
+Rides and Attractions in Coney Island

 New York Aquarium